Partition table manipulator for Darwin UFS/HFS/DOS.

 The automatic calculation of starting cylinder etc. uses a set of figures that represent what the BIOS thinks is the geometry of the drive.
 These figures are by default taken from the in-core disklabel, or values that /boot has passed to the kernel, but fdisk gives you an opportunity to change them if there is a need to.
 This allows the user to create a bootblock that can work with drives that use geometry translation under a potentially different BIOS.

 If you hand craft your disk layout, please make sure that the OpenBSD partition starts on a cylinder boundary.
-(This restriction may be changed in the future.)
+(This restriction might be changed in the future.)

-Editing an existing partition is risky, and may cause you to lose all the data in that partition.
+Editing an existing partition is risky, and can cause you to lose all the data in that partition.

 You should run this program interactively once or twice to see how it works.
 This is completely safe as long as you answer the `write' questions in the negative.